-With the removal of all topsoil and fill, containing deleterious or organic materials, the native soil or existing granular fill approved by the geotechnical consultant at the time of excavation will be considered to be an acceptable subgrade surface on which to commence backfilling for slab on grade construction.
-Any soft areas should be removed and backfilled with appropriate backfill material.
-OPSS Granular A or Granular B Type II, with a maximum particle size of 50 mm, are recommended for backfilling below the floor slab.
+With the removal of all topsoil and fill, containing significant amounts of deleterious or organic materials, the undisturbed, compact silty sand or existing fill subgrade approved by the geotechnical consultant at the time of excavation will be considered an acceptable subgrade surface on which to commence backfilling for slab-on-grade construction.
+Where the subgrade consists of the existing fill, a vibratory drum roller should complete several passes over the subgrade surface as a proof-rolling program.
+Any poor performing areas should be removed and reinstated with an engineered fill, such as Granular B Type II.

-It is recommended that the upper 200 mm of sub-floor fill consists of OPSS Granular A crushed stone.
-All backfill materials within the footprint of the proposed building additions should be placed in maximum 300 mm thick loose layers and compacted to at least 98% of its SPMDD.
+It is recommended that the upper 200 mm of sub-floor fill consist of OPSS Granular A crushed stone.
+All backfill materials required to raise grade within the footprint of the proposed building should be placed in maximum 300 mm thick loose layers and compacted to at least 98% of its SPMDD.